 The following table shows summary historical financial and operating data of Targa Resources Partners LP and the Predecessor Business and pro forma financial data of Targa Resources Partners LP for the periods and as of the dates indicated.
 We refer to the assets, liabilities and operations of the North Texas System contributed to us by Targa upon the closing of our initial public offering as the Predecessor Business.
 The Predecessor Business was acquired by Targa as part of Targa's acquisition of substantially all of Dynegy Inc.'s midstream business on October 31, 2005 (the "DMS Acquisition").
 The summary historical financial data of the Predecessor Business as of and for the year ended December 31, 2004, the ten-month period ended October 31, 2005, the two-month period ended December 31, 2005 and the year ended December 31, 2006 are derived from the audited financial statements of the Predecessor Business.
 The summary historical financial data of the Predecessor Business as of and for the six months ended June 30, 2006 are derived from the unaudited financial statements of the Predecessor Business.
-The summary historical financial data as of and for the six months ended June 30, 2007 are derived from the unaudited financial statements of LP.
+The summary historical financial data as of and for the six months ended June 30, 2007 are derived from the unaudited financial statements of Targa Resources Partners LP.

 The summary pro forma financial data for the period from March 12, 2004 to December 31, 2004, the years ended December 31, 2005 and 2006, the six months ended June 30, 2006 and 2007 and as of June 30, 2007 are derived from the unaudited pro forma financial statements of Targa Resources Partners LP included in this prospectus.
 The pro forma statements of operations for the year ended December 31, 2006 and for the six months ended June 30, 2007 have been prepared as if certain transactions effected at the closing of our initial public offering, the acquisition of the Acquired Businesses and this offering had taken place on January 1, 2006.
 The pro forma balance sheet as of June 30, 2007 has been prepared as if the acquisition of the Acquired Businesses and this offering had taken place on June 30, 2007.
 The Targa entities which purchased the Acquired Businesses were formed by Targa on March 12, 2004 and the results of operations of the Acquired Businesses are reflected in our pro forma financial statements from and after April 16, 2004, the date of Targa's acquisition of the Acquired Businesses from ConocoPhillips.
 The pro forma financial information for the period from March 12, 2004 to December 31, 2004, the year ended December 31, 2005, and the six months ended June 30, 2006 reflect the combined results of operations of the Predecessor Business and the Acquired Businesses for all periods when such businesses were under the common controlling ownership of Targa.
 Targa Resources Partners LP and the Acquired Businesses are controlled by a common parent entity, Targa.
-The acquisition of the Acquired Businesses by Targa Resources Partners LP and the Acquired Businesses are controlled by a common parent entity, Targa.
-The acquisition of the Acquired Businesses are reflected in our proceeds recorded as an adjustment to parent equity.
+The acquisition of the Acquired Businesses by Targa Resources Partners LP is accounted for and presented under common control accounting.
+Under common control accounting, the Acquired Businesses' assets and liabilities are recorded at their book value with the balance of acquisition proceeds recorded as an adjustment to parent equity.

-We derived the information in the following table from, and that information should be read together with and is qualified in its entirety by reference to, the historical combined and pro format condensed financial statements and the accompanying notes beginning on page F-3.
+We derived the information in the following table from, and that information should be read together with and is qualified in its entirety by reference to, the historical combined and pro forma condensed financial statements and the accompanying notes beginning on page F-3.